cal-itp/data-infra/kubernetes/README.md

 ## Verify SQL in Postgres

-To verify the SQL schema and underlying data has not been corrupted , open the SQL file within a Docker container.
+To verify the SQL schema and underlying data has not been corrupted, open the SQL file within a Docker container.
 For initial Docker container setup please visit [Docker Documentation](https://docs.docker.com/get-started/)

 `docker run --rm -v /tmp/sql:/workspace -e POSTGRES_HOST_AUTH_METHOD=trust postgres:13.5`

-It is important to note that the version of postgres used to take the metabase snapshots (13.5) needs to be the same version of postgres that is restoring the dump.
+It is important to note that the version of Postgres used to take the Metabase snapshots (13.5) needs to be the same version of Postgres that is restoring the dump.

-To load the sql into postgres, run the following command:
+To load the SQL into Postgres, run the following command:

 `psql -U postgres < pg_dumpall.sql`